ytopt-team/ytopt/README.md

     Hyperparameter optimization with 7 and 17 hyperparameters using ray ytopt/benchmark/
-    a set of problems the user can use to compare our different search algorithms or as examples to build their own problems ytopt-libe/
+    a set of problems the user can use to compare our different search algorithms or as examples to build their own problems ytopt/Benchmarks/
+    a set of problems for autotuning PolyBench 4.2 and ECP proxy apps ytopt-libe/
     scripts and a set of examples for using ytopt-libe with new features ytopt-libe/hpo/